 The hind legs are strong and well angulated.
 When the dog is standing, the short, strong rear pasterns are perpendicular to the ground and, viewed from the rear, parallel to one another.

 Faults: Steep croup; lack of rear angulation; over-angulation; cow hocks; open hocks.

 Feet are round, tight, and well arched.
-Nails are strong and as dark as possible, except that they may be lighter in harlequins.
+Nails are strong and as dark as possible, except that they may be lighter in Harlequins, Mantles, and Merles.
 Front dewclaws may be removed.

 Faults: Hare foot; splay foot.

 The tail is a natural extension of the topline.
 It is thick at the base and tapers to the tip.
 A tail of the correct length extends to the hock but never below.
 When the dog is relaxed, the tail hangs down naturally.
 When the dog is moving or alert, the tail may curve slightly upward but never above the level of the back.